How AI Bridges Theory to Practice in Learning, Development and Communications

 Latest posts by Ilya Spitalnik (see all)

-- From Knowledge to Impact: How AI Bridges Theory to Practice in L&D and Comms - October 23, 2025
+- How AI Bridges Theory to Practice in Learning, Development and Communications - October 23, 2025

 - From Type and Pray to Prompt and Play: 5 Key Takeaways for Mastering Veo 3 in Enterprise L&D & Comms - August 21, 2025